akyriako/typesense-prometheus-exporter/README.md

 > [!CAUTION]
 > 1. Put the `ServiceMonitor` in any namespace you want (either the one hosting your workload or the one hosting Prometheus)
-> but make sure `spec.namespaceSelector.matchNames` is pointing to the namespace your workload is deployed at.
+> but make sure `spec.namespaceSelector.matchNames` is pointing to the namespace your `Service` is deployed at.
 > 2. Add an extra label in `metadata.Labels`, with key `release` and value the the **release name** you provided when you deployed
 > your **kube-prometheus-stack** Helm Chart.
 Without this label, Prometheus will **not** automatically pick up this endpoint in
 > its target.
 It is not well documented in Prometheus documentation, but it's the _secret sauce_.